-Let’s take a look at the strengths and weaknesses of cubic zirconia and diamond:
+Let’s take a look at the strengths and weaknesses of a cubic zirconia and diamond:

 Cubic Zirconia Strengths

-- Less expensive than diamonds, Cubic zirconia is about 1/10th the price of a natural diamond.
+Less expensive than diamonds, cubic zirconia are about 1/10th the price of a natural diamond

 Cubic Zirconia Weaknesses

-- Hard-wearing and the toughest material worldwide, measuring a ten on the Mohs Scale of Hardness
+Hard-wearing and the toughest material worldwide, measuring a 10 on the Mohs Scale of Hardness

 Always consider sustainability.

-Be mindful that you probably won’t recover the original cost of your stone, but you can expect to get at least a quarter to half of its acquisition price.
+Be mindful that you probably won’t recover your original cost of your stone, but you can expect to get at least a quarter to half of its acquisition price.